fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `yourstyle-sample.css` to `yourstyle.css`.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `yourstyle.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 0.623 =
+= 0.625 =
-Option to show links in a new window.
-Fixed timezone problem.
-Escaped title tags.
+Enables users to make all links open in a new tab or window

 == Changelog ==
+= 0.625 =
+Enabled users to make all links open in a new tab or window

 = 0.623 =
 Fixed a problem where a short name fitted inside a long one - e.g. @rotary and @rotarycrocus